eclab/grains/voice/README.md

 ## Adjusting Tracking

-Grains's Inputs 1, 2, and 3 (and A) track at about 1.3V/octave, not 1V/octave.
-The exact amount varies from unit to unit.
-You may need to tweak things in the code to get it to track better.
-It's just a matter of setting a single number, but you'll probably need to adjust it.
-The code has instructions for doing this.
-Likely once you've identified the number, you can use it in all my Grains projects.
+Grains's Inputs track 1.3V/octave, not 1V/octave: we'll need to scale them to track properly.
+To do this, you can adjust the Pitch CV Scaling on Pot 1.
+This GRAINS program is set up to play the C two octaves below Middle C when it receives 0V.
+You should be able to use Pot 1 to scale the pitch such that high Cs play in tune as well.
+Once you have things tracking well, you can then use the Pitch Tune (Audio In) to tune 0V to some other note.
+Note that as GRAINS resistors warm up, the scaling will change and you will need to adjust the tracking again, at least until they are fully warmed up.

 ## Configuration

 #### IN 1
+Pitch CV
+#### IN 2
 Filter Cutoff CV
-#### IN 2
+#### IN 3
 Amplitude CV
-#### IN 3
-Pitch CV
 #### AUDIO IN (A)
-Resonance CV
+Pitch Tune
 #### AUDIO OUT
 Out
 #### DIGITAL OUT (D)
 [UNUSED]
 #### POT 1
+Pitch Scaling	[Set the switch to IN1]
+#### POT 2
 Filter Cutoff

 [If you're not using Filter Cutoff CV, set the switch to MAN]
-#### POT 2
-Amplitude

-[If you're not using Amplitude Cutoff CV, set the switch to MAN]
 #### POT 3
-Pitch Tune +/-
+Resonance